Product Rule, Chain Rule & Inverse Functions

 Quotient Rule Review & Orders of Infinitesimals

-When we derived the quotient rule, we expanded everything and then dropped the higher-order terms — the products like \(df \cdot dg\) that are infinitesimally small compared to \(df\) or \(dg\) alone.
+When we derived the quotient rule, we expanded everything and then discarded the higher-order terms — the products like \(df \cdot dg\) that are infinitesimally small compared to \(df\) or \(dg\) alone.

-The rule of thumb: always keep the lowest-order infinitesimal terms and throw away anything smaller.
+The guiding principle: always retain the lowest-order infinitesimal terms and neglect anything of higher order.

 | Term | Order | Keep or Drop? |